 You see, there is only so much cafeteria food that your stomach can handle.
 Some of us less than others.
 The three staples that I relied on were oatmeal, peanut butter, and apples.
-Among my roommates and I, you could usually find wheat flour, sugar/sugar substitute, and butter/spread.
-Thus, the apple-peanut butter crisp was born.
+Among my roommates and I, you could usually find wheat flour, sugar/honey, and butter.
+And that’s how the apple peanut butter crisp was born.

 - 1 tsp cinnamon

-- Preheat oven to 350.
-Lightly spray a 9-inch pie plate or an 8×8 baking dish with non-stick cooking spray.
+- Preheat oven to 350 degrees F. Lightly spray a 9-inch pie plate or an 8x8 inch baking dish with non-stick cooking spray.

-- In a medium-sized bowl, stir together, oats, flour, sugar substitute, brown sugar, and salt until well-combined.
-Cut in peanut butter and butter with a fork until mixture is pea-sized.
+- In a medium bowl, stir together oats, flour, sugar, brown sugar, and salt until well combined.
+Cut in butter and peanut butter until mixture resembles coarse crumbs.

-- Pour apples into pie dish.
-Sprinkle oat topping on top.
+- Pour apples into prepared dish.
+Top with oat mixture.

 - Bake for 20 minutes.
-Cover the top of crisp with aluminum foil and bake for another 10-15 minutes or until filling starts to bubble.
+Top with aluminum foil and bake for an additional 10-15 minutes or until filling starts to bubble.

-- Allow crisp to cool for 10 minutes before serving.
+- Remove from oven and allow crisp to cool for 10 minutes before serving.

 - Store leftovers in the refrigerator.